Sleitnick/rbxts-octo-tree/README.md

 const topTenNearest = octree.GetNearest(somePosition, 200, 10);
 for (const node of topTenNearest) {}
 ```
-Performs a radius search (same as the `RadiusSearch()` method), but sorts the nodes by distance.
+Performs a radius search (same as the `SearchRadius()` method), but sorts the nodes by distance.
 If the `maxNodes` parameter is used, the amount of nodes returned will be limited to that number.